Enter your zip to

 Limits on Selling Solar Energy

-You should also check and see if your utility or state impose limits on how much surplus electricity you can sell back to the power grid.
+You should also check and see if your utility company or state impose limits on how much surplus electricity you can sell back to the power grid.
 Many states have limits.
 Knowing the cap might help you decide how many solar panels you want to install.
-On the other hand, if solar net metering limits are generous—or non-existent—you may choose to be more liberal in the size of your solar panel system.
+On the other hand, if solar net metering limits are generous, or non-existent, you might decide to install a larger solar panel system to maximize your energy production and savings.

 However, net metering should not be the primary consideration when designing a household solar panel system.
 It’s usually more cost effective to focus on roof angle, orientation, and area, as well as your average electricity usage, when sizing your system.
 Remember that when you install a solar energy system, there are options for upgrading to solar home heating and cooling, solar pool heater installations, and more.